mcoster/3105nsc/pages/01.home/cycle-1-revision/item.md

 ---

 #### Cycle 1 Revision
 In Week 2, we have tutorials on Thursday.
-Feel free to come along, armed with any questions you may have from the revision sheet below, the past quiz, Kahoot quiz below, from the textbook or any other question from the course.
+Feel free to come along, armed with any questions you may have from the revision sheet below, the past quiz, Kahoot quizzes below, from the textbook or any other question from the course.

 #### Revision materials
 [Revision questions](https://bblearn.griffith.edu.au/bbcswebdav/xid-22510578_1)